r3ap3rpy/r3ap3rpy.github.io/index.md

  - [URL shortener](http://shortenpy.pythonanywhere.com/)

 ## There are some repositories here which you can browse!
+ - [This](/click-demo) repo holds scripts/packages for the click module of python.
  - [This](/py-challenges) repo holds challenges with which you can stretch your python knowledge.
  - [This](/asciinema-gallery) holds demo for a project about a flask based asciinema gallery written in python.
  - [This](/pyxel-project) repository holds the course materials for my course on [udemy](https://www.udemy.com/pyxel-a-retro-game-engine-for-python)